This tutorial covers:

 in the terminal.
 You can also run a single file by explicitly specifying the filename after the Pytest command: pytest test_api.py

 .
-When these commands are executed, Pytest finds all the tests in either the root directory, or in the specified single file.
+When these commands are executed, Pytest automatically finds all the tests in either the root directory, or in the specified single file.

 When no test files have been explicitly defined, Pytest executes any tests in the root directory that follow the standard naming pattern, without you needing to specify filenames or directories.